retrocomputacion/retroterm/README.md

 ## 1.4 Requirements

 - A Commodore 64 or 128 computer or an emulator such as VICE or Z64K
-- Either an userport WiFi modem with the Zimodem firmware or...
+- Either an userport Wi-Fi modem with the Zimodem firmware or...
-- A *SwiftLink* or *Turbo232* compatible cartridge connected to a Wifi modem with the Zimodem firmware.
+- A *SwiftLink* or *Turbo232* compatible cartridge connected to a Wi-Fi modem with the Zimodem firmware.
 - ACME crossassembler for building the programs.

 ## 2 Usage